clns/node-commit-msg/GUIDELINES.md

 3. **What effects does the patch have?**
 In addition to the obvious ones, this may include benchmarks, side effects, etc.

-Remember: The commit message is mainly for other people, so they should be able to understand it now and six months later.

 ##### A definitive commit message: